Ropes & Gray Secures Fifth Circuit Ruling in Favor of Texas Inmate’s Challenge to a Ban on Religious Exercise

 On Sept.
 5, a Ropes & Gray pro bono team presented oral argument before the Fifth Circuit on behalf of Mr. Tucker.
 In a published opinion, the Fifth Circuit accepted Mr. Tucker’s argument that the State had failed to demonstrate under both prongs of the Religious Land Use and Institutionalized Persons Act (RLUIPA)’s strict scrutiny test that it could curtail Mr. Tucker’s right to exercise his beliefs.
 As a result, the Fifth Circuit vacated the district court’s grant of summary judgment and remanded Mr. Tucker’s case for further proceedings.

-The Ropes & Gray pro bono team representing Mr. Tucker includes litigation & enforcement partner Aaron Katz, health care associate Samuel Perrone, litigation & enforcement associates Jonathan Ference-Burke, Edward Roche, Kenneth Monroe, and Eve Shabto, and corporate associate Phillip Chang.
+The Ropes & Gray pro bono team representing Mr. Tucker includes litigation & enforcement partner Aaron Katz, health care associate Samuel Perrone, litigation & enforcement associates Jonathan Ference-Burke, Kenneth Monroe and Eve Shabto, and corporate associate Phillip Chang.